Low Vision Care For Retinitis Pigmentosa In Gulfport, Mississippi

 However, to drive during the day, it is advisable to check the visual driving requirements for visual acuity and peripheral vision in your state.
 Side vision awareness glasses may help your peripheral vision while driving.

 How Can I Watch TV With Retinitis Pigmentosa?

 Retinitis pigmentosa is among the eye conditions that can prevent you from engaging in some of the things you always enjoyed, for example, watching television.
 Loss of central vision usually varies between patients.

 While some patients may be able to watch TV, some may not.
 To help improve your vision and make it possible for you to watch television, our low vision optometrist recommends a custom fit bioptic telescopic lens or telemicroscope eyeglasses.

 Furthermore, patients with Retinitis Pigmentosa usually find some difficulty with reading.
 Initially, the patient only develops loss of peripheral vision.
 Since the central vision is still intact, the patient will still be able to read.
 Sometimes, at a slower pace.

 As the eye condition continues to deteriorate along with the loss of central vision, it becomes really difficult to read.
-To help improve your reading ability, our low vision specialist at Southern Low Vision recommends a suitable low vision aid or eyeglasses for you, such as prismatic reading glasses.
+To help improve your reading ability, our low vision optometrist at Southern Low Vision recommends a suitable low vision aid or eyeglasses for you, such as prismatic reading glasses.
 Another solution is magnifiers that help enlarge the text.